Can Happiness Be Measured?

 More status.
 More stuff.
 More certainty.

-When maybe, the real question isn’t “What will make me happy?”
+Maybe, the real question isn’t “What will make me happy?”

-“What’s taking me away from the happiness that’s already here?”
+…but rather: “What’s taking me away from the happiness that’s already here?”

 5 Powerful Ways to Tap Into Your Innate Happiness